Saloum: Government

-The main provinces of Saloum were: Mbey, where the Maad Saloum ruled directly; Joñik centered around Djilor; Siñi north of Kahone, ruled by the Bar Ngay descended from the Ndiaye dynasty of Jolof; Ndukumaan east of Siñi ruled by the Ndao family, formerly the rulers of Namandirou; Kajmoor and Mandaax along the Gambia river, also ruled by Ndiayes; among other, smaller territories, sometimes ruled by marabouts.
+The main provinces of Saloum were: Mbey, where the Maad Saloum ruled directly; Joñik centered around Djilor; Siñi north of Kahone, ruled by the Bar Ngay descended from the Ndiaye dynasty of Jolof; Ndoucoumane east of Siñi ruled by the Ndao family, formerly the rulers of Namandirou; Kajmoor and Mandaax along the Gambia river, also ruled by Ndiayes; among other, smaller territories, sometimes ruled by marabouts.
 The ruling class were ethnically and culturally Serer, part of the Guelowar clan, and were known as ceddo who often exploited and raided the population.
 Vassals included, at various times, Badibu, Niani, Niumi, Sabakh, and Sandial.
 The powers and prerogatives of local subordinate rulers varied.

 The great Jaraaf was the head of the council that elected the Maad Saloum, also known as the Buur in Wolof, and would rule the nation in the event of his death until his successor had been enthroned.
 Buur-administrators served as governors of villages and provinces on behalf of the king, assisted by Farba who were in charge of enforcing laws and dispensing justice.